vlfeat/matconvnet/doc/site/docs/about.md

 -   1.0-beta2 (July 2014) Adds a set of standard models.
 -   1.0-beta1 (June 2014) First public release.

+# Contributors

+MatConvNet is developed by several hands:

+* Andrea Vedaldi, project coordiantor
+* Karel Lenc, DaG, several building blocks and examples
+* Sébastien Ehrhardt, GPU implementation of batch normalization, FCN example
+* Max Jaderberg, general improvements and bugfixes

+MatConvNet quality also depends on the many people using the toolbox and providing us with feedback and bug reports.

 # Copyright

 This package was originally created by